Instructor: Sam Buss, University of California, San Diego

 individual project using OpenGL

-Final projects may be graded beginning Monday, May 30, and must be graded by early the following week.
-You will be able to sign up for a personal grading time.
-Time slots will be starting in week 10.
-The last time slots will be on Wednesday morning, June 8.
-The grading rubric is available as Rubric_Project7_Spring2022.pdf
+Final projects may be graded during the final week of the quarter, starting November 28.
+Andmust be graded by early the following week.
+You will be able to sign up for a personal grading time during final exam week.
+The last time slots will be on Wednesday morning, December 7.
+The grading rubric is available as Rubric_Project7_Fall2022.pdf

 Goals: Design and create a significant OpenGL program.
 Create a PDF file documenting your project.
 Evaluation will be based on technical and artistic and creative merits.
 One-on-one zoom grading with a TA and/or Professor Sam Buss; in addition, a PDF report and source files should be uploaded to gradescope.